jwnmulder/ansible-collection-zyxel-vmg8825/docs/jwnmulder.zyxel_vmg8825.zyxel_vmg8825_nat_port_forwards_module.rst

                 <td>
                 </td>
                 <td>
                         <div>End Port.
-If only ony port is to be opened, set this to the same value as Start Port</div>
+If only one port is to be opened, set this to the same value as Start Port</div>
                 </td>
             </tr>
             <tr>